Enveiled/Enveiled/README.md

 ‎
-‎ Lowkey have undiagnosed Empathy Deficit Disorder when it comes to strangers, please don't get angry if I inconvenience you or do something mean.
+‎ Lowkey, I don't feel empathy when it comes to strangers, so please don't get angry if I inconvenience you or do something mean.
 I probably won't understand what I've done tbh.

 THIS IS NOT ME EXCUSING MYSELF FROM BEING MEAN.
 If I AM rude, do tell me.
 ‎